telatin/nim-for-bioinformatics/docs/language-basics/7-tables.md

 A table will not keep its item ordered (unlike arrays and sequences), but if for some reasons the insertion order matters, ordered tables are the solution.
 Instead of using `Table[A, B]` type, you will use the `OrderedTable[A, B]` type.

 ### Count tables
-A CountTable initialize a counter for each key, that can be incremented by 1 or another integer:
+A CountTable initialise a counter for each key, that can be incremented by 1 or another integer:

 ```nim
 var